veekshith-gandhi/trello/README.md

 ![SignUpPage](https://i.imgur.com/PoKMnwh.png)

-You can signup with our website from here .
+You can signup with our website from here using Google Authentication.

 ## Todo Board